 In July 2016 Wernick Hire launch PMflex®, a high quality modular system with 5 storey capability.
 Construction MD Simon Reffell retires and is replaced by Ben Wernick in December 2016.

 Jonathan Wernick becomes Deputy MD of Wernick Hire and also Group Marketing Director in January 2017.

 Seating and Infrastructure division is sold to Arena Seating in April 2017.

 In June 2017 Liam Muldoon is promoted to Managing Director of Wernick Events.

-In August former TATA Steel boss Stuart Wilkie joins Group as New Managing Director of Wernick Buildings.
-Andy King moves to become Deputy MD.
+In August former TATA Steel boss Stuart Wilkie joins Group as New Managing Director of Wernick Buildings with Andy King moving to be the Deputy Managing Director.